chiefGui/virtualform/README.md

 #### 🪶 Ultra-lightweight

 **Virtualform** aims to be thin and to leave a small footprint.
-Rest assured: the libraries you are consuming are dependency-free and monitored by [size-limit](https://github.com/ai/size-limit), which imposes a hard limit to the size of the packages to be [no more than 2 kB](/packages/grid/package.json#L17).
+Rest assured: the libraries you are consuming are dependency-free (despite React itself, of course) and monitored by [size-limit](https://github.com/ai/size-limit), which imposes a hard limit to the size of the packages to be [no more than 2 kB](/packages/grid/package.json#L17).
 To give you a glimpse, [@virtualform/grid](/packages/grid) weighs a mere 1.16 kB, minified and gzipped.

 #### 📐 Responsive out of the box